doctrine-extensions/DoctrineExtensions/doc/loggable.md

     $em->flush();
     // if article had changed relation, it would be reverted also.

-Easy like that, any sugestions on improvements are very welcome
+Easy like that, any suggestions on improvements are very welcome